3 Best Grass Types for Lawns in San Diego, CA

 • St. Augustinegrass

 If you’d like to explore other options, grass alternatives work well for some homeowners.
 These grass alternatives include artificial turf, ground cover, and ornamental grasses, to name a few.
+However, keep in mind that only some of these alternatives raise property value.

 Call in the Pros